OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-advanced-concepts.md

 ---

 # Advanced Excel JavaScript add-in programming

-This article builds upon the information in [Excel JavaScript API core concepts](excel-add-ins-core-concepts.md) to describe some of the more advanced concepts that are essential to building complex add-ins for Excel 2016 or later.
+This article builds upon the information in [Fundamental Excel add-in programming](excel-add-ins-core-concepts.md) to describe some of the more advanced concepts that are essential to building complex add-ins for Excel 2016 or later.

 ## Office.js APIs for Excel